-POLICY FOR CAMPUS LEAVE AND VISITORS
+POLICY FOR CAMPUS VISITORS

 The Academy welcomes visitors for educational purposes.
 For the safety of those within the school and to avoid disruption of instructional time, the Academy maintains a closed campus.
 Therefore, anyone wishing to enter the school property between the hours of 7:30 a.m. and 4:00 p.m. must come directly to the school office and sign in to receive a visitor's badge.
+All visitors must present a valid Louisiana Driver's License which will be processed through the Raptor Screening System.
+In addition, parents must be escorted by a member of the administrative team.
+Parents must also sign in and out, state whom they are visiting, state the purpose of the visit, and obtain a pass before proceeding to a classroom.